 There are many ways to prevent bolting of your coriander (you check them here).
 But the best way is to keep the temperature under control.

 Although coriander prefers warm climates, it’s very resistant to cold weather.

 Studies have shown that the roots of coriander plants can withstand frosty conditions (down to -10°C).

 The light conditions of coriander depend on the climate.

-If the weather is too hot, grow the plant in partial shade (3-6 hours of sunlight per day at maximum) to prevent it from bolting.
+If the weather is too hot, grow the plant in partial shade (three to six hours of sunlight per day at most).
+Doing this should prevent it from bolting.

-Otherwise, the plant would thrive in full sun (6-8 hours of sunlight per day).
+Otherwise, the plant would thrive in full sun (six to eight hours of sunlight per day).

-In case you’re growing cilantro indoors, you can use artificial light to supplement natural light.
+You can also grow cilantro indoors.
+You can use artificial light to supplement natural light.

 If you want to increase the yield of your potted cilantro plants, you need to use some fertilizers.